Ulugh Khan: Military career

 Ulugh Khan was an able general, and played an important role in Alauddin's military conquests.
 According to Ziauddin Barani, Alauddin once thought of establishing a new religion, and compared his four generals (Ulugh, Nusrat, Zafar and Alp) to Muhammad's four Rashidun caliphs.

 Siege of Multan

 After usurping the throne of Delhi, Alauddin decided to eliminate the surviving family of Jalaluddin.
 In November 1296, he sent a 30,000-40,000 strong army led by Ulugh Khan and Zafar Khan to Multan, which was governed by Jalaluddin's son Arkali Khan.
-Faced with a certain defeat, the leaders of the defending forces deserted Arkali Khan and defected to the Delhi forces after two months of siege.
+Faced with certain defeat, the leaders of the defending forces deserted Arkali Khan and defected to the Delhi forces after two months of siege.

 Arkali Khan and his younger brother Ruknuddin Ibrahim visited Ulugh Khan's camp to negotiate a truce.
 Ulugh Khan received them with dignity, and promised not to harm them.
 However, after occupying Multan, he did not keep this promise, and imprisoned them, their family members, and their loyal officers.
 The captives were later blinded and/or killed by Nusrat Khan on Alauddin's orders.